Arthritis and Infection Risk

 Studies show the greatest offender is corticosteroids.
 A large study published in 2016 in PLoS found the risk of some infections was two- to six-fold higher in people taking oral corticosteroids compared to that of people matched for age, gender and the underlying disease.
 The risk with corticosteroids is largely dependent on the dose and duration of steroid use.

 Conventional disease-modifying antirheumatic drugs (DMARDs), such as methotrexate and leflunomide, are often associated with infections including bronchitis and pneumonia.
 But a 2018 study published the Journal of Clinical Medicine suggests infection risk with methotrexate is minimal at doses used to treat inflammatory arthritis.
-An analysis of 12 trials found a 25 percent increased risk of non-serious infection in people with RA taking methotrexate.
+An analysis of 12 trials found a 25% increased risk of non-serious infection in people with RA taking methotrexate.
 The analysis did not show an increased risk of serious infection or any infection for people with other inflammatory rheumatic diseases.

 The risk of infections with DMARDs substantially increases when you add a biologic to the equation.
 Biologics are thought to increase the risk of certain types of infections like tuberculosis, pneumonia and skin and soft tissue infections.